-It’s been almost three months since Crystal Bridges Museum of American Art made the decision to close its doors to prevent the spread of COVID-19.
-Now, following the guidance of health partners, state and national government officials, and peer institutions, Crystal Bridges will be reopening to the public on June 10 with limited capacity and new safety measures.
+Following the guidance of health partners, state and national government officials, and peer institutions, Crystal Bridges reopened to the public on June 10 with limited capacity and new safety measures.

-Below you will find a guide of what you can expect during Crystal Bridges’ reopening, including new safety guidelines, spaces that will remain closed or have limited service, and more.
+Below you will find a guide of what you can expect now at Crystal Bridges, including new safety guidelines, spaces that will remain closed or have limited service, and more.

-Crystal Bridges will be limiting the number of guests by inviting up to 30 guests per 15 minutes (and 15 guests per 15 minutes for the member preview).
+Crystal Bridges is limiting the number of guests by inviting up to 30 guests per 15 minutes (and 15 guests per 15 minutes for the member preview).
 These numbers are based on five people per 1,000 square feet of public space, which adheres to a one-third capacity per state guidelines for indoor venues.
-Visitors must register for a timeslot and will receive an email prior to their visit with information about how to prepare and what to expect.
+Visitors will receive an email prior to their visit with information about how to prepare and what to expect.
 Timed tickets will help ensure the museum has limited attendance per state guidelines.

 General public tickets can be booked HERE.